 5. Cook at home – This is one of the best ways to save money fast.
-Dining out is expensive and can easily add up to hundreds of dollars a month.
-Plus, it is unhealthy!
+Dining out is expensive and can easily add up to hundreds of dollars per month.
+Plus, (more often than not) it is unhealthy!
 If you spend $100 each week dining out you can save $400 a month and $1600 in the next 4 months.
 Not bad!

 6. Give up a few extra luxuries – Give up expensive entertainment such as movies out.
 Ever notice how much movie tickets have increased over the years?!
-Movies can now cost $12 per person!
+Movies can now cost $12-15 per person!
 Save up your fun for your vacation instead.
 The same goes for bars, nightclubs, arcades, bowling, etc.

 7. Cut out coffee and alcohol – Brew your own coffee at home.
 This simple tactic will easily save you hundreds of dollars in the next few months.
 A $4 coffee each day doesn’t seem like much until you realize just how much you are spending per month ($4 day * 7 days per week – you are looking at approx $30 per week or $120 per month!).

-Coffee at home doesn’t taste any different – if anything it tastes better, in my opinion, because I use organic coffee and spring water – who knows what they use.
-If you really like a fresh cup of coffee or fancy specialty coffees, then you can purchase a Keurig brewer – it will easily save up over time over buying coffee out.
+If you really like a fresh cup of coffee or fancy specialty coffees, purchase a Keurig brewer or espresso machine (I recommend Delonghi and Nespresso).
 Just make sure to buy a reusable K-Cup over the overpriced K-Cups.
 Alternatively, treat yourself to a coffee out just on weekends (this is my preferred method).
-Also, alcohol is nothing but an overpriced unhealthy, empty calorie habit – cut it out for your health and watch your savings pile up even more for your trip.
+Also, alcohol is nothing but an overpriced unhealthy, empty calorie habit.
+Cut it out for your health and watch your savings pile up even more for your trip.

-8. Have a garage/yard sale – You can easily make a few bucks by having a large sale.
-A yard sale is a great time to clear out all your old junk while making some profit on the side.
+8. Hold a garage/yard sale – You can easily make a few bucks by having a large sale.
+A yard sale is a great opportunity to clear out all your old junk while making some profit on the side.
 Put this money aside in your vacation savings account.
 Selling items on Ebay or Facebook Marketplace is another idea.

 Now it’s time to share your favorite vacation savings tips!